Sustainable Tips for Life on the Road from Two Eco Vanlifers

-For example, Dustin and I make a weekly meal plan.
+For example, we make a weekly meal plan.
 We purchase ingredients like grains and beans because they’re versatile and easy to store (we store them in mason jars).
 When combined with seasonal fruits and veggies from local farmers’ markets, we have all the ingredients for a variety of fresh, van-made meals for the week.
 Buying fresh and in-bulk eliminates most of the packaging we would otherwise bring into the van.
 This also saves valuable pantry space.

 Which leads me to our next eco vanlife tip…

 Food scraps in the landfill produce gnarly methane gas.
 So Dustin and I try to compost our food scraps whenever possible.
 This isn’t easy to do in vanlife, but if you’re intentional, it can be done.
 We put our food scraps in a mesh bag and hang it out to dry.
 Once the food scraps are dry, we transfer them to a burlap sack that we store in our TrashARoo on the back of the van.